Clinical and Angiographic Risk Stratification and Differential Impact on Treatment Outcomes in the BARI 2D Trial

 This interesting subgroup analysis suggests that the benefit of CABG in patients with stable coronary artery disease is restricted to patients with extensive coronary artery disease.
 The clinical application of the BARI 2D angiographic risk score may be premature since the discrimination was marginal (c-statistic of 0.63).
 However, the findings were derived in the setting of carefully supervised optimal medical therapy, and it is likely that the absolute benefit of CABG may be greater in routine clinical practice, where such stringent risk factor control may not be universal.
 CABG and medical therapy should remain the preferred strategy of choice in diabetic patients with extensive coronary artery disease.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and Coronary Artery Disease

 Keywords: Stroke, Myocardial Infarction, Coronary Artery Disease, Risk Factors, Primary Prevention, Percutaneous Coronary Intervention, GTP Pyrophosphokinase, Cardiovascular Diseases, Atrial Fibrillation, Ventricular Function, Stroke Volume, Coronary Artery Bypass, Diabetes Mellitus